 The surname Buncown was first found in Somerset, where "this surname is derived from a geographical locality. 'of Buncombe,' or 'Boncombe,' some spot in the West country."
 Kirby's Quest notes that Richard de Bounecombe was listed there, 1 Edward III (during the first year of King Edward III's reign.)

-Important Dates for the Buncown family
+Early History of the Buncown family

 This web page shows only a small excerpt of our Buncown research.
 Another 189 words (14 lines of text) covering the years 1086, 1327 and 1500 are included under the topic Early Buncown History in all our PDF Extended History products and printed products wherever possible.